AmberJolieH/Angular12-M1-Notes/README.md

      ng new "file name"        ((does complete file setup and all files needed for you))

     ----> do this in your root directory as it will create a root project folder for you

+    - app.component.css file contains the style sheets of the main app component.
+Styles can be defined locally for each component

+    - app.component.html contains the HTML template of the component

+    - app.component.ts file contains the code controlling the view

+    - app.module.ts defines which modules your app will use

+    - app-routing.module.ts is set up to define the routes for your application

+    - app.component.spec.ts contains a skeleton for unit testing the app component

 ## 4. get app running